bitprj/curriculum/Module4_Labs/concepts/Concepts/Time Complexity - Concept.md

 We use Big-O notation to express the time a function grows in.

 * A function that grows in a *constant time* doesn't grow at all.
-A graph of it's runtime would be a straight line.
+A graph of its runtime vs input size would be a straight, constant line.
-* Growing in *Linear Time* means that the function increases at a steady rate.
+* Growing in *Linear Time* means that the function of runtime vs input size increases at a steady rate.
+This means as the input size increases, the runtime increases at a constant rate.
-* Growing in *Quadratic Time* would mean that the graph of the function's time would like the graph of a quadratic function.
+* Growing in *Quadratic Time* would mean that the graph of the function's runtime vs its input size would look like the graph of a quadratic function.
+This means that as the input size increases, the runtime increases at a faster and faster rate, unlike growing in *Linear time*.

 | Time             | Big-O Notation |
 | ---------------- | -------------- |